Word images in symmetric and classical groups of Lie type are dense: Acknowledgments

 \section{Acknowledgments}

 We want to thank Vadim Alekseev and Sebastian Manecke for interesting discussions.
+The results presented in this paper are part of the PhD project \cite{schneider2019phd} of the first author.
 This research was supported in part by the ERC Consolidator Grant No.\ 681207.
-The results presented in this paper are part of the PhD project of the first author.